AB InBev or Anheuser-Busch InBev is one of the largest brewers in the world.

 While AB InBev has been having positive net cash from operating activities, it is still possible for the company to have negative free cash flow if it spent more cash than it produced on investments such as capital expenditures and acquisitions.

-In this case, we will look at AB InBev’s free cash flow to find out how much cash is left after accounting for cash spent on investing activities.
+In this case, we will look at AB InBev’s free cash flow to find out how much cash is left after accounting for cash spent on capital expenditures.

-Keep in mind that net cash from investing activities includes cash outflow for capital expenditures, acquisition, etc as well as cash inflow for sales of assets, subsidiary, etc.
+Keep in mind that capital expenditures include both cash outflow and also cash inflow from sales of assets, etc.

-All told, AB InBev’s free cash flow has been positive between FY2016 and FY2020 except for 4Q 2016 when it spent more than $50 billion to merge with SABMiller.
+All told, AB InBev’s free cash flow has been positive between FY2016 and FY2021.

-On average, AB InBev’s free cash flow totaled more than $10 billion on a TTM basis if we exclude the negative quarter in which AB InBev acquired SABMiller.
+On average, AB InBev’s free cash flow totaled about $9 billion on a TTM basis.

 AB InBev’s Net Cash From Financing Activities